 Constable Rose was assigned to the United States Marshall Office Violent Offenders Task Force in 1991 where he aided in the apprehension of fugitives.
 During Constable Rose's tenure with the Sheriff's department he received the 50 Club's Officer of the Year Award twice, once as a patrol deputy and then again as a Detective.
 After leaving the Sheriff's department in 1993, Constable Rose organized and established Texas City ISD Police department where he served as Chief of Police for 12 years.

-In 2005, Constable Rose was elected as the Constable of Galveston County Precinct 3, where he has served dutifully for the past 13 years.
+In 2005, Constable Rose was elected as the Constable of Galveston County Precinct 3.

-Constable Rose is very active in the community, he sits on the Board of Directors for United Way Galveston County Mainland, Chairman of the Galvston County Coalition of Black Democrats, Board Member of La Marque Alumni Association and My Sister Keeper, a 501 (c) (3) founded by his wife Karen, which helps individuals going through cancer.
-Constable Rose and his wife Karen have been married for 15 years and raised three children, Kisha, Nikki and Jordan and three grandchildren.
+Constable Rose is very active in the community, he sits on the Board of Directors for United Way Galveston County Mainland, Chairman of the Galveston County Coalition of Black Democrats, Board Member of La Marque Alumni Association and My Sister Keeper, a 501 (c) (3) founded by his wife Karen, which helps individuals going through cancer.
+Constable Rose and his wife, Karen, have three children, Kisha, Nikki and Jordan and three grandchildren.
 Constable Rose also serves as an ordained deacon at Greater St. Matthews Church under the leadership of Rev. William Randall.